Ram Lakhan Singh Yadav: Early life and independence movement

 Ram Lakhan Singh Yadav was born on 9 March 1920 in the then Harirampur village of Patna district in the state of Bihar.
 Shri Yadav was the youngest of four brothers.
 After completing his Matriculation from Parvati High School, Bikram, Shri Yadav got admitted to BN College, Patna.
 His active participation in Mahatma Gandhi's Swadeshi Movement, led to him being jailed by the British.
 As a result, he could not appear for his intermediate examination.
 It was only after the intervention of the then Chief Minister of Bihar, Dr. Shri Krishan Singh, that Shri Yadav got the opportunity to appear in the Intermediate examination from Patna College.
 Subsequently, due to his continued involvement in the freedom struggle, the British Government declared him to be a 'dangerous student', a proclamation for student activists who provoked young crowds against the British Raj.
 This prevented him from pursuing his higher education.

-As a student freedom fighter, Shri Yadav operated in close proximity to the student group supporting Subhas Chandra Bose and was appointed as the President for the welcome committee for Subhas Babu's reception in Bikram in 1939 at the tender age of 19.
+As a student freedom fighter, Shri Yadav operated in close proximity to the student group supporting Subhas Chandra Bose and was appointed as the President for the welcome committee for Subhas Babu's reception in Bikram in 1939 at the age of 19.
 This was the time when Ramlakhan Babu also came in contact with Swami Sahajanand Saraswati and actively joined his Peasant Movement.

 Ramlakhan Babu was an active member of the Congress since 1934 from the young age of 14.
 When he was 24, he was made the coordinator of the Student and Youth Conference in the Bombay session of the Congress in 1944.

 Political journey and legacy

 Ram Lakhan Singh Yadav was elected to the Patna Zilla Parishad in 1947.
 Subsequently, Shri Yadav was a Member of the Bihar Legislative Assembly continuously from 1952 to 1991.
 In the year 1954, the Bhoodan Movement of Acharya Vinoba Bhave was at its peak in Bihar, and the responsibility of organising it was given to Ramlakhan Babu.

-From 2 October 1963 to 5 March 1967, Ramlakhan Babu was the Minister of Public Works Department, Public Health Engineering Department and Home Guards in the cabinet of late Krishna Ballabh Sahai.
-'Sher-e-Bihar' Ram Lakhan Singh Yadav and Krishna Ballabh Sahai shared a very close and productive association of trust and respect.
-In 1998, Shri Yadav wrote elaborately about Krishna Ballabh Sahai, the 'Iron Man of Bihar', in 'Aaj' newspaper published from Patna.
+From 2 October 1963 to 5 March 1967, Ramlakhan Babu served as Minister of the Public Works Department, Public Health Engineering Department, and Home Guards in the cabinet of Krishna Ballabh Sahai.
+In 1998, Yadav wrote about Sahai in the newspaper ‘Aaj’, published in Patna.